Patches Celebrating National Little League Month

 In 1938, Carl Stotz developed an idea for an organized baseball league for boys in Williamsport, Pennsylvania.
 The following year Carl and his wife Grayce enlisted brothers George and Bert Bebble and their wives to bring youth baseball to life.
 John and Peggy Lindemuth soon joined the group, and the eight volunteers created the very first Little League board of directors.
 The idea was to provide a wholesome baseball program for the boys of Williamsport.

 On June 6, 1939, the first Little League game was played.
 In the years that followed, other programs popped up around the country, and boundaries were established for each league.
-Little League Baseball has grown into the world’s largest organized youth sports program with nearly 200,000 teams in all 50 U.S. states and over 80 countries.
+Today's Little League Baseball has grown into the world’s largest organized youth sports program with nearly 200,000 teams in all 50 U.S. states and more than 80 other countries.

 Celebrate National Little League Month